 Sexual harassment in the workplace remains a common occurrence and affects men as well as women.
-In many cases employers are liable.
+In many cases, employers are liable.
 When harassment occurs, employers must be held accountable.
 This is the best way to ensure a safe working environment for all employees.

-What Is Sex Harassment?
+What Is Sexual Harassment?

-Hostile environment sexual harassment occurs when the workplace is filled with unwanted sexual conduct including sexual jokes, suggestive or lewd comments, inappropriate emails or text messages, unwanted touching, questions about a person’s sex life or distributing inappropriate material, such as pornography, in the workplace.
+Hostile environment sexual harassment occurs when the workplace is filled with unwanted sexual conduct including sexual jokes, suggestive or lewd comments, inappropriate emails or text messages, unwanted touching, questions about a person’s sex life, or distributing inappropriate material, such as pornography, in the workplace.
 When these things occur frequently, the workplace becomes a hostile environment.

 When you complain, you must be as detailed as possible and don’t be shy about including specifics about profanity or sexual remarks.
 If a coworker calls you a “bitch,” don’t tell your supervisor somebody cursed at you.
 Report the use of the word “bitch.”
-If a male coworker remarks: “Sally you have huge jugs;” then Sally needs to tell her boss or Human Resources exactly what was said, she needs to specifically report the use of the words “jugs.”
-Sally can’t be shy or timid and simply tell her boss someone made comments about her body.
+If a male coworker remarks: “Sally, you have huge jugs,” then Sally needs to tell her boss or Human Resources precisely what was said.
+She needs to report the use of the words “jugs specifically.”
+Sally can’t be shy and tell her boss someone made comments about her body.

 THIS IS A HUGE MISTAKE.
 Victims of harassment must set their fear aside and report the harassment.
 The law makes it illegal to retaliate against someone for reporting harassment.

 - The name of the person harassing you.

-- When did the harassment occur.
+- When did the harassment occur?

-- Where did the harassment occur.
+- Where did the harassment occur?

-- How often did it occur.
+- How often did it happen?

-- What was specifically done or said.
+- What was explicitly done or said?

 - The names of any witnesses to the harassment.

-Always demand the harasser to stop-tell them you don’t want them harassing you.
+Always demand the harasser to stop.
+Tell them you don’t want them harassing you.